 The Hadith sources are collections of sayings and deeds of Muhammad (2).
 Muslim scholars often regard the Hadith sources to be important for understanding the Koran, especially since the Hadith writers aimed to describe what Muslims should do in any given situation by example of their prophet.
-These sources were only gathered into collections in the 8th and 9th centuries thus making them quite late if Muhammad died in 632 AD.
+These sources were only gathered into collections in the 8th and 9th centuries thus making them quite late given that Muhammad died in 632 AD.
 Many scholars likewise question the authenticity of the Hadith’s as authoritative sources for learning about Muhammad (3), as Bernard Lewis, Professor of Near Eastern Studies, explains:

 “The collection and recording of Hadith did not take place until several generations after the death of the Prophet.
 During that period the opportunities and motives for falsification were almost unlimited” (4).

 However, the Sira authors, on the other hand, attempted to chronicle wider accounts of the life of Muhammad which gives them a similar feeling to biographies.
-However, the time gap between Muhammad’s life and the writings of the Sira texts is substantial, according to Wood: “Here we encounter a significant problem for our historical investigation.
+However, the time gap between Muhammad’s life and the writings of the Sira texts is substantial, according to Wood, “Here we encounter a significant problem for our historical investigation.
 The primary Hadith collections were written more than two centuries after Muhammad’s death, and even the earliest extant Sira work (Ibn Ishaq’s Sirat Rasul Allah) comes from more than a century after the life of Muhammad (and Muslims themselves typically reject this source)” (5).
-In agreement with Wood, Wim Raven argues that it is not possible to sketch a coherent historical portrait of Muhammad from the Sira literature (6).
+In agreement with Wim Raven argues that it is not possible to sketch a coherent historical portrait of Muhammad from the Sira literature (6).

 The implications of this are troublesome for the historian because it means there are no historical sources of any detail on Muhammad’s life that fall within a century, and no source trusted by the majority of Muslims within two centuries.
 Wood explains that “Such a time gap calls much of Muhammad’s life into question, and some scholars hold that we can know virtually nothing about him,” but Wood’s maintains that we shouldn’t “be quite this skeptical” (7).